tauanajc/Cunha_etal_2023_CurrBiol/README.md

 This repository contains the scripts used to assemble and analyze the genomes of two nematomorph species.
 The assemblies were built with ONT long reads, and Illumina whole-genome and Hi-C short reads.
-If you use this repository, please cite: Cunha TJ, De Medeiros BAS, Lord A, Sørensen MV, Giribet G. 2023.
+If you use this repository, please cite:

+Cunha TJ, De Medeiros BAS, Lord A, Sørensen MV, Giribet G. 2023.
 Rampant loss of universal metazoan genes revealed by a chromosome-level genome assembly of the parasitic Nematomorpha.

-Below is the pipeline used for genome assembly.
+Below is the pipeline used for genome assembly, with reference links to software and information.
 Additional folders in this repository contain the final assemblies, and the R script for analyses of functional enrichment.

 # Genome Assembly